revdotcom/speech-datasets/rev16/README.md

 }
 ```

-If you'd like to use the `nonverbatim` transcripts, please cite both of the following:
+If you'd like to use the nonverbatim transcripts, or either set of normalizations, please cite both of the following:
 ```
 @InProceedings{pmlr-v202-radford23a,
   title = 	 {Robust Speech Recognition via Large-Scale Weak Supervision}, author =       {Radford, Alec and Kim, Jong Wook and Xu, Tao and Brockman, Greg and Mcleavey, Christine and Sutskever, Ilya},